Streamshapers/StreamShapers-Ferryman/README.md

 ## Description

 This React-based web application is designed to convert Lottie JSON animations into CasparCG compatible HTML templates.
 It provides a suite of tools for analyzing and customizing the converted animations, making it an essential utility for broadcasters and designers working with CasparCG graphics.
+The HTML-Template is based on jdoppelp's Template: https://github.com/jdoppelp/CasparCG-Lottie-Template.
+More Lotties can be found at PeterNicos's Repo: https://github.com/PeterNicos/LottiesForBroadcast

 ## Features